 The not-so-hidden cost of a faraway war

-LPG prices surge amid West Asia crisis, forcing Mumbai eateries to cut menus, raise prices or shrink portions as supply disruptions hit small businesses hard.
+The human ripples of the war extend further.
+Women in migrant households stretch rations harder.
+Remittances back to villages dip when wages or work hours shrink

-In one of the narrow bylanes of Andheri East, a restaurant has long served as an unassuming proxy for a city that runs on affordable meals.
-For over three decades, it has fed a cross-section of Mumbai: migrant workers grabbing a quick drink and meal after their shifts; mid-level executives from nearby Special Economic Zones (SEZs) outsourcing their domestic needs to its kitchen; and weekend patrons lingering over starters that begin with a drink.
-The owner, who prefers anonymity, employs workers from Mangalore who stay on the premises and send home their savings.
+MUMBAI: In one of the narrow bylanes of Andheri East, a restaurant has long served as an unassuming proxy for the city that keeps running on affordable meals.
+For over three decades now, it has fed a cross-section of the city: migrant workers who grab a quick drink and a meal after their shift; mid-level executives from nearby SEZs who outsource their domesticity to his kitchen; and weekend warriors who nurse their starters that begin with a drink.
+The owner, who preferred anonymity, employs workers from Mangalore.
+They stay on the premises and send home what they save.

-The owner is now faced with tough choices: reduce the number of dishes on the menu, increase prices by at least 30%, or shrink portion sizes.

-“If I reduce the portion size of a tandoori chicken from 1 kilo to 700 grams to keep prices the same, customers will argue they’re getting ripped off,” he said.
-Past experience has taught him that price rises invite sharp backlash from regulars, unless the customer is evolved and understands costs have gone up.
+“If I reduce the portion size of a tandoori chicken from 1 kilo to 700 grams to keep prices the same, customers will argue they’re getting ripped off.”
+Past experience has taught him that price rise invites sharp backlash from regulars; unless the customer is evolved and understands costs have gone up.
 But inflation is squeezing everyone.

 It is an exasperating place to be in.